 Due to the real life stuff, the pile of shame that Si had amassed knew no bounds and at one point stood at 330 games.
 Due to this, Si formed the MLG spin off Podcast – the Year of Shame Challenge and during this challenge – that ran from Eurogamer 2012 to Eurogamer 2013 – he played, sold, completed and generally gave his game collection a spring clean reducing his pile to a more respectable 77 games.

 Simon currently, like all of us, tries to juggle work, family and gaming time normally with an end result of not enough gaming or family time.
-He usually doesn’t play a huge amount of games simultaneously and instead tends to go balls deep into a game until completion (Defiance has exclusively been in his Xbox since launch three months ago).
+He usually doesn’t play a huge amount of games simultaneously and instead tends to exclusively play a game until completion..
 He also tends to ignore Day 1 releases and pre-orders, instead waiting for the price to drop to the £25 sweet spot.

 You can Follow Simon on Twitter here

 You can Like Simon on Facebook here

 You can send Simon sexy words by email here

 PlayStation – sistevens

 Dereks gaming history mirrors a lot of the staff on here.
 Starting at a young and impressionable age his introduction to gaming was through his Grandfather who, to keep both him and his sister amused after school when they went to their house until their parents came home, purchased a Grandstand 3000 entertainment console.
 Not satisfied with the various versions of Pong the 3000 gave him, he soon began the hunt for his next gaming fix.